 Has your visa application been refused by the Department of Home Affairs?
-While this decision will likely come as a shock or disappointment, Visa Plan’s team of specialists are able to work with you from lodging an official application and win at the Administrative Appeals Tribunal (or abbreviated as ‘AAT’).
+While this decision will likely come as disappointment, At Visa Plan, our team of visa refusal appeal specialists are able to work with you in lodging an official application and to win at the Administrative Appeals Tribunal.

-- A delegate of the Department is usually not present at the hearing but is required to provide the Tribunal with all documents which are relevant to your case.
+- A delegate of the Department is usually not present at the hearing and has probably provided the Tribunal with all relevant documents.

-- You are entitled to have access to, or a copy of, the material before the AAT in relation to your case, although some restrictions may apply.
+- You are entitled to have access to, or a copy of, the materials before the AAT in relation to your case, although some restrictions may apply.

-- You may nominate a person to represent you in the preparation and running of your case.
-A representative can provide written submissions and documentary evidence, and contact the AAT on your behalf.
-They may also accompany and assist you at any meeting or hearing arranged by the AAT in which they may be invited for comment.
-However, representatives cannot make any oral presentation unless under exceptional circumstances.
+- You may nominate AAT visa lawyers to represent you in the preparation and running of your case, such as Visa Plan.
+We can provide written submissions and documentary evidence, and contact the AAT on your behalf.
+We can also accompany and assist you at the hearing, but we cannot make any oral presentation unless leave is granted by the presiding Member.

-- At a hearing, a presiding Member of the AAT hears the case with documents and information that have been provided, afresh and independently of the considerations of the Department.
+- At the hearing, the presiding Member hears the case with the documents and information that have been provided, and makes a decision independent of the Department’s determination.

 How long does it take until the hearing?